 Rebecca Onkelbach, Editor and Content Manager

 I think music plays an immense role in finding one’s identity and expressing oneself.
-Everyone has some precious memories related to music or identifies with the lyrics and feeling of a song, an album, or an artists’ work.
+Everyone has some precious memories related to music or identifies with the lyrics and feelings of a song, an album, or an artist’s work.
 Because music is so powerful, it is fundamental that anyone and everyone in the world can turn to music and find someone or something they identify with - not just straight cisgender white people.
 If the music industry created equal opportunities for anyone, celebrating uniqueness without a disadvantage, our society would be filled with more confident and proud people who are not afraid to celebrate what makes them different.
 Representation matters!

 "I want to see an improved representation of diversity in Spotify's top artist list, among GRAMMY winners, and in the charts."

 I hope that next year, major music resources show more “equal” representation of womxn, queers, and BIPOC.
 I want to see an improved representation of diversity in Spotify's top artist list, among GRAMMY winners, and in the charts.
 Would be nice to show some less depressing statistics in my future articles!

 This year, my Women’s Day anthem is “Invitation” by Ashnikko.
 It’s a rage-filled rap banger inspired by a woman’s anger towards being sexualized and subject to the male gaze.
-If it were a little bit warmer in March, I would also be “dolled up like a dolly, short skirt, lil' hottie” and tell men “don't you comment on my body”.
+If it were a little bit warmer in March, I would also be “dolled up like a dolly, short skirt, Lil hottie” and tell men “don't you comment on my body”.
 Some women’s day anthems are uplifting, and some are full of sass and anger - this is one of the second kind!

 Let us know what motivates you to keep fighting for equality on a daily.
 What are your favorite empowerment anthems, and where do you hope to be next year on International Women's Day?
-We can't wait to hear from you and make the music world a little bit more femme-tastic.
+We can't wait to hear from you and make the music world a little bit more femme-tactic.